Kickboxing: The Ultimate Empowering Workout

 When you combine martial arts techniques with fast-paced cardio, you get a high-energy workout unlike any other.
 Kickboxing may torch calories and fat — and offer a total body tone-up — but the real kicker is the incredible sense of self-confidence it builds.

 “Kickboxing lets you tap into your inner strength and focus.
-You walk away with a unique sense of empowerment,” said Aya Matsune, CA kickboxing instructor.
+You walk away with a unique sense of empowerment,” says Aya Matsune, CA kickboxing instructor.
 “My passion is to help others by sharing the sense of community and confidence that come with kickboxing.”

 It’s no secret why kickboxing is so dang empowering: What’s better than being able to kick some butt while looking great?
 Plus, having the ability to protect yourself in an emergency situation is an invaluable asset.
 So too is the self-awareness and mind-body connection you gain, which makes you feel ready to take on the world.